SeriesOfUnlikelyExplanations/onward-blog/source/Campsite-Reviews/index.md

 - Baker Lake - Great campsites right along the water - also good boondoggling in addition to campsites along the road on the way there.
 Fairly crowded in Summer, probably not super crowded in the Winter.
 No cell reception for the last 20 mi or so as you approach camp.

 - Columbia river campsites - Bunch of campsites along the river near Wenachee.
 Wenatchee has great bike trails and winery's as well as state parks on the bike trails.
 Fun trip to do with bikes.

+- Yellowstone - don't go there in the June/July/early August timeframe.
+The biting insects were terrible.
+Best to do the sholder seasons (April/May or Late August/September).